NartanVyas/strumosa-pipe/README.md

 In an effort to better define the code in the server app, we're going to be applying the Node best practices described [here](https://github.com/i0natan/nodebestpractices).
 Below are some notes to get started with.

+Linting, testing, deploying are all well underway and working well.

 ### Code structure